33 AI Task Extraction Statistics

 20. 54% of business processes in IT, finance, and support use AI-driven automation

-More than half of business processes in key operational areas now incorporate AI-driven task automation, including IT services, finance operations, and customer support.
-These departments generate heavy message volumes where AI task extraction delivers immediate value.
+More than half of business processes in key operational areas now run on AI-driven task automation, across IT services, finance operations, and customer support.
+Those are exactly the departments drowning in messages, which is where AI task extraction pays off right away.

 AI in Project Management Software Trends